gitrey/pr-review-agent/README.md

 ## 📂 Project Structure

 - **create-agent.py**:
-  Registers the agent on Vertex AI with customized system instructions, model parameters, and code execution capabilities.
+  Registers the agent on Agent Platform with customized system instructions, model parameters, and code execution capabilities.
 - **invoke-agent.py**:
   Runs a streaming interaction with the agent requesting a review of a specified PR, writes console output in real-time, and saves the final result to a timestamped Markdown report.
 - **list-agents.py**:
-  Lists all active agents configured in your Vertex AI project and location.
+  Lists all active agents configured in your Agent Platform project and location.
 - **delete-agent.py**:
   Unregisters/deletes the agent from the GCP project.